 One of the priority targets in ALEC’s 2013 agenda was to repeal Ohio’s clean energy standards adopted in 2008.
 The group came close to defeating the state’s widely-supported RPS standards with the introduction of Senate Bill 58, but was ultimately unsuccessful by the year’s end.
 This bill’s litany of bad policy includes eliminating renewable power requirements for utilities and capping energy efficiency spending.

-Fortunately, EDF’s own Cheryl Roberto, former Ohio PUC Commissioner and EDF’s Associate Vice President of Smart Power, testified against this bill and it was subsequently stalled in committee as the year drew to a close.
+Fortunately, EDF’s own Cheryl Roberto, former Ohio PUC Commissioner and EDF’s Associate Vice President of Clean Energy, testified against this bill and it was subsequently stalled in committee as the year drew to a close.
 However, it is expected to be up for a vote again sometime in January.

 It’s hard to understand why ALEC would target their efforts against renewables in a state where 80 percent of Ohio voters support legally requiring the use of clean energy.
 And yet the organization has decided to continue its attacks in 2014, this time waging a war on homeowners.